bwshockley/Minifigure-SAMD21E/README.md

 In order to test my prototype board, I loaded the Arduino Zero bootloader, but changes the PortA pin 14 for PostA Pin 27.
 Nothing else is fucntional yet - it was a bad hack to get access to the WS2812 LED for the time being and to prove to myself the board will work in theory.

 (01-20-2017) FIRMWARE has been updated and almost complete.
 I'm working through the last bit of verification and validation now.
-Will post asap.
+Firmware and Arduino files are available in the arduino folder.
+In order to burn the bootloader, the Atmel SAM-BA In-System Programmer must be installed first.

 ## License
 Hardware - CC BY SA 4.0 - See License file.